 Security and Recovery Options

 The 2 step verification option is an anti hacking security measure introduced that sends a message to your mobile phone when you try to log in to your account.
 This message contains a validation code that must be entered before the account can be used.
-If you want to read more, check out our post on the Gmail 2-step verification process.

 When you setup a Gmail account you will also be asked to supply a non Gmail address which can be used if you ever forget your Gmail password or want to reset it because of suspected hacking.
 You will also have the option of entering a mobile phone number for the same purpose, and in some cases Google requires a verification code sent to a mobile phone on account creation.